 beyond mere themes.

-Michela received a BFA from Tyler School of Art, Philadelphia.
-After which, she received museum permission to
+ever since.
+She received a BFA from Tyler School of Art, Philadelphia.
+After which, she received museum

-study and copy masterworks in museums throughout Europe, including the Louvre, the Prado, the Uffizi and the
+permission to study and copy masterworks in museums throughout Europe, including the Louvre, the Prado, the

-National Gallery, London.
-Subsequently she established residence in Florence, Italy, to pursue landscape painting,
+Uffizi and the National Gallery, London.
+Subsequently she established residence in Florence, Italy, to pursue

-and to study under the master fresco painter Otello Chiti.
-Over a four year period, Michela produced paintings of
+landscape painting, and to study under the master fresco painter Otello Chiti.
+Over a four year period, Michela

 Following her tenure in Italy, Michela relocated to Brazil, where she started her career as an instructor in the art